apurva-shukla/self-hosted-website/_posts/part3_homelab.md

 My initial plan was straightforward.
 I set up a new Proxmox LXC container to run **Nginx Proxy Manager (NPM)**, my new digital traffic cop.
 After pointing my domain (⁠ashukla.com) to my home IP via Cloudflare, I configured NPM to route subdomains to the right internal services.
 - `ha.ashukla.co` would point to Home Assistant's IP and port
-- `kara.ashukla.co` to my notes service
+- `kara.ashukla.co` to my bookmarking service
 - and so on.

 NPM handled the SSL certificates automatically, transforming ugly `http://192.168.x.x:port` addresses into clean, secure `https` URLs.
 After some satisfying troubleshooting—getting Home Assistant to trust my proxy's `X-Forwarded-For` headers—the front door to my lab was officially open for business.